-We can say that ecommerce has not only revolutionized the global shopping culture but has become one of the most common types of online business.
+We can say that ecommerce has not only revolutionized the global shopping culture but has also become one of the most common types of online businesses.

 Thanks to ecommerce websites, we no longer need to spend hours wandering in and out of department stores.
 Instead, with an electronic device and a decent internet connection, we can do all the shopping in one sitting.

 However, the online shopping process does not go seamlessly at all times.
 Sometimes we face little obstacles or discrepancies in our purchase journey.
 The natural move at that point is to turn to ecommerce customer support of that particular retail website and ask for guidance.
 To understand how that process works and what its specifics are, keep on reading.

 What is Ecommerce Customer Service?

 Ecommerce customer service is the process of providing assistance, support, and advice to customers who purchase goods or services from an online store.

 This can include helping customers with product selection, return and post-purchase inquiries, technical issues, and so on.

 The key task of an ecommerce business is to make the customer journey flawless, i.e. customers should be able to go through the sales funnel like knife through butter.

 In reality, though, glitches do happen in this process.
 That’s when the system of customer service should do its magic.